Việt Nam Quốc Dân Đảng: Formation

 Although the VNQDĐ modelled itself on Sun Yat-sen's Chinese Nationalist Party (the Kuomintang or KMT, later led by Chiang Kai-shek), even down to copying the "Nationalist Party" designation, it had no direct relationship with its Chinese counterpart and in fact did not gain much attention outside Vietnam until the Yen Bay mutiny in 1930.
-However, in elucidating its primary objective of national independence, it did rely ideologically on Súns Three Principles of the People (nationalism, people's welfare and human rights).
+However, in elucidating its primary objective of national independence, it did rely ideologically on Sun's Three Principles of the People (nationalism, people's welfare and human rights).
 Like the KMT, it was a clandestine organisation held together with tight discipline.
 Its basic unit was the cell, above which there were several levels of administration, including provincial, regional and central committees.
 Also like the KMT, the VNQDĐ's revolutionary strategy envisaged a military takeover, followed by a period of political training for the population before a constitutional government could take control.

 Most party members were teachers, young people who had been exposed to a western education and political theory, employees of the French colonial government, Confucian-oriented village notables, or non-commissioned officers in the colonial army.
 In particular, they sought to cultivate support among warrant officers who would then be able to mobilise their enlisted men.
 This led to a membership based heavily on traditional Asian and western-style political elites.
 The VNQDĐ campaigned mainly among these facets of society—there were few workers or peasants in its support base, and those that were supporters of the VNQDĐ, were put into affiliated organisations that were adjunct to the parent organisation.
 The party's popularity was based on a groundswell of anti-French feeling in northern Vietnam in the 1920s; many writers had assailed society for glorifying military actions against China, Champa, Siam and Cambodia, Vietnam's historical rivals, while neglecting to oppose French colonialism.
 The VNQDĐ admitted many female members, which was quite revolutionary for the time.
 It set about seeking alliances with other nationalist factions in Vietnam.
 In a meeting on July 4, 1928, the Central Committee appealed for unity among the Vietnamese revolutionary movements, sending delegates to meet with other organisations struggling for independence.
 The preliminary contacts did not yield any concrete alliances.
-Talks with the New Vietnam Revolutionary Party (NVRP) failed because the NVRP wanted a more centralised and structured party organisation, although the VNQDĐ did manage to absorb the NVRP branch in Hung Hoa.
-The VNQDĐ also assailed the Vietnamese communists of Ho Chi Minh for betraying the leading nationalist of the time—Phan Boi Chau—to the French in return for a financial reward.
+Talks with the New Vietnam Revolutionary Party (NVRP) failed because the NVRP wanted a more centralised and structured party organisation, although the VNQDĐ did manage to absorb the NVRP branch in Hưng Hóa.
+The VNQDĐ also assailed the Vietnamese communists of Ho Chi Minh for betraying the leading nationalist of the time—Phan Bội Châu—to the French in return for a financial reward.
 Ho had done this to eliminate other nationalist rivals.
 The VNQDĐ would later be on the receiving end of another of Ho's manoeuvres.